sunnypark12/CS4641_Group5/index.md

   Considering that ROC-AUC Score is approximated to 92%, we could say that our model has admissible performance.
 <br>

-**Random Forest Model**
-1. Build new data set from original data : randomly select the data while keeping the same number of rows with the original data set.
-2. While we don't use all the features for training the trees, we randomly select subset of features and use only those selected for training.
-3. The prediction is done by passing in a new data for all the trees generated, and choosing the majority voting.
 <br>
 <br>

-## 2nd Supervised Method: K-Nearest Neighbors Model ##
+## Supervised Method 2: K-Nearest Neighbors Model ##

-1. **Loading the Dataset:** We loaded the cleaned dataset and checked the data types to ensure proper conversion of string data to appropriate types.
+1. **Loading the Dataset:**

+We loaded the cleaned dataset and checked the data types to ensure proper conversion of string data to appropriate types.

-2. **Handling Categorical Variables:** We used One-hot encoding for categorical variables to avoid the distorting distance metric in KNN.
+2. **Handling Categorical Variables:**

+We used One-hot encoding for categorical variables to avoid the distorting distance metric in KNN.
 ![OneHotEncoding](GitHub_Pages/Images/onehotencoding.png)

-3. **Reducing the Dimensions:** We ran PCA on the dataset to mitigate the impact of high dimensionality.
+3. **Reducing the Dimensions:**

+We ran PCA on the dataset to mitigate the impact of high dimensionality.
 ![PCA](GitHub_Pages/Images/PCA.png)

 The heatmap below visualizes how much each original feature contributes to the principal components, with higher absolute loadings representing more influence in principal components.